Rajshahi railway station: Infrastructure

 The structure of Rajshahi railway station is like a bird from the front.
 In front of the main entrance of the station there is a large parking lot for cars and other vehicles.
 There are restrooms and ticket counters on the right side of the main platform.
 On the left, there is another lounge for male passengers, a railway inquiry, a food restaurant, a bookstore and two fast food outlets.
 What makes the platform different, is its specialized roof.
 Instead of the traditional concrete roof, the roof is covered with a few different types of plastic with a few triangular shaped parts.

-The main building has 3 floors with a total of 6 platforms.
+The main building has three floors with a total of six platforms.
 There is a mosque on the second floor on the left and a residential hotel on the second and third floors.
 The platform can be entered through two entrances on either side of the railway station.
 Here is also another platform which is not directly connected with the main station build.
 Mostly local trains from Chapainawabganj/ Rohanpur stopped there.

 Train wash pits and carriage shops are located in the station yard.
 The wash pit is fully automatic.

 Train services

 Several trains from Rajshahi Railway Station to Dhaka, North Bengal and South Bengal run daily through this station.
-Four inter-city train services are operated by Bangladesh Railway, named "Silk City Express", "Padma Express" and "Dhumketu Express", and "Banalata Express" between Dhaka and Rajshahi regularly from this station.
+Five inter-city train services are operated by Bangladesh Railway, named "Silk City Express", "Padma Express" and "Dhumketu Express", "Banalata Express", and "Madhumati Express" between Dhaka and Rajshahi regularly from this station.
 "Banalata Express", which is first ever non-stop train service on Dhaka-Rajshahi route connects this station with Dhaka and Chapainawabganj.
 "Barendra Express" and "Titumir Express" trains travel to Chilahati in the Nilphamari and "Banglabanha Express" to Panchagarh.

-"Kapotaksha Express", "Sagordari Express", "Tungipara Express" and "Madhumati Express" - these four trains travel to Khulna, Gopalganj in South Bengal and Bhanga in Faridpur District.
-Several mail trains like "Rajshahi Express", "Mohananda Express", "Uttara Express", "Rajshahi commuter" trains run daily to Dhaka, Khulna and different direction of Bangladesh.
+"Kapotaksha Express", "Sagardari Express", and "Tungipara Express" - these three trains travel to Khulna and Gopalganj in South Bengal.
+Several mail trains like "Rajshahi Express", "Mohananda Express", "Uttara Express", "Rajshahi commuter" trains run daily to Dhaka, Only One Train To Train To Dhalachar Was "Dhalachar Express", an direct train.
+Khulna and different direction of Bangladesh.
 Apart from this, local trains of several routes including Ishwardi, Chapainawabganj also run regularly from this station.
 To transport Mango and other agricultural products a special parcel train "Mango Special" runs between the capital and Chapainawabganj through Rajshahi.

 International freight trains passes through this station before/after transit between Rohanpur and Singhabad.
 International passenger train service from Rajshahi to Kolkata is expected to be inaugurated.